 The internal battle you keep losing

 But what if this war is manufactured?
-Teresa Amabile’s research at Harvard Business School found that people under severe time pressure were significantly less likely to think creatively on a given day [1][2].
-That suggests productivity pressure genuinely damages creative output.
+Teresa Amabile’s research at Harvard Business School reported that people working under severe time pressure were, on the days that pressure was highest, less likely to engage in the kind of exploratory, connective thinking that produces creative ideas [1][2].
+That points to a real risk: productivity pressure, applied at the wrong moment, can suppress creative output.

-Not exactly.
+Not exactly a verdict, though.
 The problem isn’t that creativity and productivity conflict.
-The problem is that most people apply the same productivity rules to every phase of creative work, and those rules fit some phases perfectly but destroy others.
+The problem is that most people apply the same productivity rules to every phase of creative work, and those rules fit some phases perfectly while destroying others.

 The creativity productivity paradox dissolves when you stop treating it as a trade-off and start treating it as a multiplication problem.
 The interesting question isn’t “which should I prioritize?”
-It’s “how do I get both working at the same time?”
+It is “how do I get both working at the same time?”

 Why the creativity productivity paradox feels so real